 This combination of medical oversight and therapeutic intervention has proved to be an extremely effective means of helping individuals end their abuse of fentanyl and achieve long-term recovery.

-Types of Treatment Offered at Western Pennsylvania Comprehensive Treatment Centers
+Types of Treatment Offered for Fentanyl Abuse at our Western Pennsylvania Comprehensive Treatment Centers

 Medication-assisted treatment at Western Pennsylvania Comprehensive Treatment Centers is designed to help adult men and women ages 18 and above to achieve long-term freedom from fentanyl addiction and other forms of opioid use disorder.